Galapag0s/YAWF-Tool-Kit/README.md

                      Hash the Landing Page and Compare all Subsequent Requests to the Hash.
-Ideal for static landing pages
+Ideal for static landing pages -n NUMTHREADS

+		     Takes in the number of threads you wish to use

   --verbose

                      Print Verbose Output